atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

-# 8. Onboard the Initial Development Teams
+# 8. Onboard Initial Development Teams

 In this step your Security and Cloud Admins will onboard a limited set of initial developers who will have access to their team development environment.
 The outcome is that a small team of developers has the knowledge to start using their AWS development account, where to find basic usage documentation, and who to contact for support.